matlux/chef-cookbooks-repo/README.md

     myuser: mypassword

 2nd Cookbook: an elastic 'myapp1' application
 ------------------------------------------

 This application is elastic, it request 2 instances ("instanceReq") per node and assumes 3 slots are available ("instanceNumber").

 You will see a myapp1 role is already defined inside the `roles` directory that describe common behavior and attributes of the "myapp" component using JSON syntax using [chef's documentation](http://wiki.opscode.com/display/chef/Roles#Roles-AsJSON).

+Override cookbooks in the `site-cookbooks` directory.
+This has the same structure as `cookbooks`, but any files you put here will override the contents of `cookbooks`.
+This is useful for storing the original code of a third-party cookbook in `cookbooks` and putting your customizations in `site-cookbooks`.

-For example, define a role called `ntp_client` by creating a file called `roles/ntp_client.json` with this content:
+Define roles in the `roles` directory that describe common behavior and attributes of your computers using JSON syntax using [chef's documentation](http://wiki.opscode.com/display/chef/Roles#Roles-AsJSON).
+For example, define a role called `myapp1` by creating a file called `roles/myapp1.json` with this content:

     {
       "name": "myapp1",